Interview Prep

 Write it.
 Cut it.
 Time it.
 Record it.
 Then do it again.

-If you want to practice with pressure - where an AI interviewer asks "tell me about yourself," listens to your answer, and scores your delivery on clarity, timing, and specificity - try a free practice session.
-You will hear how your introduction actually sounds before a real interviewer does.
+If you want to practice under pressure, try a free practice session.
+An AI interviewer asks "tell me about yourself," listens to your answer, and scores your delivery on clarity, timing, and specificity.